LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/validation-attributes.rst

      - Specifies the range of potential values of a numeric field.
      - ``[Range(0,100)]``
    * - ``[StringLength]``
      - Specifies the maximum length of a string field.
+Has additional optional parameters to specify the minimum length of a string field.
      - ``[StringLength(100)]``
    * - ``[EmailAddress]``
      - Specifies that a string field should conform to email formatting standards.
      - ``[EmailAddress]``

 .. admonition:: Example